zio/zio-http/docs/dsl/handler_aspect.md

 - It is a `ProtocolStack` that only works with `Request` and `Response` types.
 So it is suitable for writing middleware in the context of HTTP protocol.
 So it can almost be thought of (not the same) as a `ProtocolStack[Env, Request, Request, Response, Response]]`.

 - It is specialized to work with an output context `CtxOut` that can be passed through the middleware stack.
 This allows each layer to add its own output context to the transformation process.
 So the `CtxOut` will be a tuple of all the output contexts that each layer in the stack has added.
 These output contexts are useful when we are writing middleware that needs to pass some information, which is the result of some computation based on the input request, to the handler that is at the end of the middleware stack.
-For example, a layer that is responsible for authentication may want to pass the user information to the handler, this is where the output context comes into play.

 Now, we are ready to see the definition of `HandlerAspect`: